rieset/strapi-plugin-keycloak/README.md

 The login flow then would work like that:

 1. The frontend application redirects to Strapi's `/keycloak/login` endpoint.
+Optionally pass `?redirectTo=http://my-url` to redirect to that URL after login.
+Only works if the URL is part of `permittedOverwriteRedirectUrls`.
 2. Strapi initiates the login with Keycloak.
 3. Once done, Strapi redirects back to the frontend using the defined `redirectToUrlAfterLogin` and appends the access token as a query parameter `accessToken`.
 4. The frontend reads the query parameter, stores it (e.g. session storage) and and sets the `Keycloak` header in requests to Strapi: